 I graduated from Hogwarts, have I mentioned that?
 I swished my wand and we had these cookies.
 Okay, I wish that were possible.
 Wouldn’t food blogging be a breeze?
 But, seriously… I have this recipe for peanut butter and chocolate chip brownies, and I wondered if I could use the recipe to bake cookies instead.
 Why not, really, brownies are classified as cookies, after all?
 Instead of chocolate chips, however, I’d use the sugar-coated chocolate candies.
 And that’s what I did.
 And the result is what I consider to be the best cookies I’ve ever baked.
 Crunchy outside, chewy inside, rich but not cloying and all that texture!

-- 1 c. of loosely packed dark brown sugar
+- 1 cup loosely packed dark brown sugar

 - 1 large egg

-- 3/4 c. of sugar-coated chocolate candies (branded or generic; the latter is available at baking supply stores)
+- 3/4 cup sugar-coated chocolate candies (branded or generic; the latter is available at baking supply stores)

 - Preheat the oven to 350F.

 - Line a baking tray with non-stick paper.

 - In a bowl, stir together the flour, baking powder and salt.

 - With a wire whisk, beat the butter, peanut butter and sugar until light in texture.